This illustration shows members of the White League barricading the streets of New Orleans during the Battle of Liberty Place in 1874. Learn more »

 Origins of the Conflict

-Open resistance to Kellogg’s regime began in January 1873 when the Fusionists, ignoring the federal order declaring Republican victory, established a competing shadow state government in the Odd Fellows Hall in New Orleans.
+Open resistance to Kellogg’s regime began in January 1873 when the Fusionists, ignoring the federal order declaring Republican victory, established a competing, shadow state government in the Odd Fellows Hall in New Orleans.
 The inability of this insurgent legislature to collect revenue, however, quickly undermined its effectiveness.
-By early March, in an effort to stave off Fusion’s impending demise, John McEnery called upon a volunteer militia to attack the Metropolitan Police, which was under the control of the Republicans, and overthrow Kellogg’s government by force.
+By early March, in an effort to stave off Fusion’s impending demise, McEnery called upon a volunteer militia to attack the Metropolitan Police, which was under the control of the Republicans, and overthrow Kellogg’s government by force.
 Later dubbed the “Battle of the Cabildo” or “First Battle of Liberty Place,” this coup attempt failed.
 More unprepared mob than militia, the Fusionists were no match for the well-armed Metropolitans.
-Moreover, they had to avoid conflict with the U.S. Army.
+Moreover, they had to avoid conflict with the US Army.
 As a consequence, after trading random shots with the Metropolitans, the Fusionist militia dispersed when ordered to do so by a federal officer.
 The next day, members of the Metropolitan Police broke up the Fusionist legislature.
 Yet the Republican victory was far from complete.
 Not only did the coup’s leaders go unpunished, they also learned important lessons that they would apply later in the Battle of Liberty Place.

 The Emergence of the White League

 As 1874 began, the popularity of President Grant and federal Reconstruction policy had reached an all-time low.
 Kellogg governed in Louisiana, but ongoing congressional debate in Washington over his legitimacy undermined his effectiveness.
-At the same time, Kellogg’s Republicans selectively championed the enforcement of civil rights legislation, a move that may have energized black electoral support but also cost the party many of its remaining white allies, because such legislation fed white fears of “Negro domination.”
+At the same time, Kellogg’s Republicans selectively championed the enforcement of civil rights legislation, a move that may have energized black electoral support but also cost the party many of its remaining white allies because such legislation fed white fears of “Negro domination.”
 These conditions led Democratic-Conservatives to believe that a second, better-planned effort to violently overthrow Kellogg would meet with tactical success and national approval.
 Meanwhile, a potent new political organization called the White League emerged in Louisiana’s rural parishes.
 Organized along paramilitary lines and devoted to white political rule, the League methodically assembled a force capable of defeating both the state militia and Metropolitan Police.

 Using a sophisticated campaign of propaganda that targeted the emotional and financial anxieties of the city’s residents, the White League first called for volunteers in New Orleans on July 5, 1874.
 That call quickly raised 1,500 men under the capable leadership of Frederick Nash Ogden, who had led the failed Cabildo raid in March 1873.
 Organized political violence was not new to New Orleans or to Ogden.
 Yet the White League represented political militarism on a scale that had never before been seen in the city nor has been seen since.
-Throughout July and August, dozens of companies of White League volunteers drilled in private club rooms and ward meeting halls across the city, while the League’s leadership acquired scores of obsolete Civil War arms that had been recently sold off by the army and were now available cheaply from northern merchants.
+Throughout July and August, dozens of companies of White League volunteers drilled in private club rooms and ward meeting halls across the city, while the League’s leadership acquired scores of obsolete Civil War arms that had recently been sold off by the army and were now available cheaply from merchants in the North.

 Past chroniclers have noted the enormous influence of the city’s exclusive men’s clubs such as the Boston and Pickwick in the formation of the League, but the organization included white men from all walks of life.
 From a political standpoint, the White League in New Orleans was a coalition, its members united by the promise of eliminating the cloud of defeat that had hung over their generation since the end of the Civil War.
 Like Ogden, the vast majority of the leaders of the White League were veterans who had not yet turned forty years of age.
 About a third of the rank and file, however, were men in their early twenties who had been too young to fight in the Civil War and who had come of age during Reconstruction.
 For them, the League represented a second chance at a missed opportunity.